department-of-veterans-affairs/vets-website/content/pages/families-caregivers/social-work-services.md

 Your social worker will help to make sure the Veteran or Servicemember gets consistent care from the time they're admitted to the hospital through to any ongoing follow-up treatment or support they may need when they're discharged.
 This includes planning and providing any needed services based on their health, family and living situation, and government and community resources.

-### How will a VA social worker help my family to find a free place to stay if the Veteran or Servicemember in our family is being treated in a hospital far from home?
+### Can a VA social worker help my family to find a free place to stay if the Veteran or Servicemember in our family is being treated in a hospital far from home?

 Your social worker will connect you to a nonprofit organization called the Fisher House Foundation.
 This Foundation offers comfortable homes where military and Veteran families can stay free of charge while their loved one is in the hospital.
 In these homes, families stay in a private suite with private bedrooms and baths and share a common kitchen, laundry facilities, and dining and living rooms.
-You can find Fisher House Foundation homes at military and VA medical centers around the world.
+You can find Fisher House Foundation homes at military and VA medical centers around the world.<br>
 [Find a Fisher House near where your Veteran or Servicemember will be treated](https://www.fisherhouse.org/programs/houses/house-locations/).<br>

 The Fisher House Foundation also runs a program that uses donated frequent flyer miles to bring family members to the bedside of wounded, injured, and ill Servicemembers and a program that uses donated hotel points to allow family members to stay at hotels near medical centers for free.<br>